BruceEckel/ThinkingInPython/Markdown/15_The_Singleton.md

 to each of your classes, but *Borg* is designed to be easily reused through inheritance.

-A simpler version of this takes advantage of the fact that there's only one instance of a class variable:
+A simpler version^[From Dmitry Balabanov.] of this takes advantage of the fact that there's only one instance of a class variable:

 ```python
 # Singleton/ClassVariableSingleton.py